 \subsection{Communication overhead}

 In this subsection, we perform a theoretical analysis of our FCD scheme on communication overhead and compare it with PrivFL.

-For the federated ridge and linear regression model of our scheme, we assume that the key length is $K$ bits, which results in a communication overhead of $2K$ bits per encrypted element.
+For the FCD-ridge and FCD-linear regression model, we assume that the key length is $K$ bits, which results in a communication overhead of $2K$ bits per encrypted element.
 In the local computation phase, \textit{DO} needs to encrypt the local computation data before uploading it to \textit{Evaluator}, so the communication overhead of the scheme in this phase is $2M\cdot(n^2+3n)\cdot K$.
-In data aggregation phase, \textit{Evaluator} needs to send the aggregated encrypted intermediate quantities to the \textit{CSP} for decryption.
+In the data aggregation phase, \textit{Evaluator} needs to send the aggregated encrypted intermediate quantities to the \textit{CSP} for decryption.
 The communication overhead between the \textit{Evaluator} and \textit{CSP} is $(n^2+3n)\cdot2K$.
 Note that the decryption data type is float64, accounting for 64 bits, so the communication overhead of the whole training process is $ \left(n^2+3n\right)\cdot\left(M+1\right)\cdot 2K+64\left(n^2+3n\right)$.
-For lasso regression, the multi-party secure comparison algorithm is an additional communication overhead.
-As the length of an integer is 32 bits, total communication overhead of lasso regression is $\left(n^2+3n\right)\cdot\left(M+1\right)\cdot 2K+64\left(n^2+3n\right)+(4K+32)\cdot n\cdot t$.
+For lasso regression, the multiparty secure comparison algorithm is an additional communication overhead.
+As the length of an integer is 32 bits, the total communication overhead of lasso regression is $\left(n^2+3n\right)\cdot\left(M+1\right)\cdot 2K+64\left(n^2+3n\right)+(4K+32)\cdot n\cdot t$.

 We summarize the communication overhead of the FCD and PrivFL schemes in Table .\ref{Tab:09}.
-From the table we can find that our FCD scheme outperforms PrivFL in communication overhead if more iterations are needed for convergence.
-Firstly, for linear and ridge regressions, our scheme requires communication between \textit{DO} and \textit{Evaluator} only once, as well as between \textit{Evaluator} and \textit{CSP}.
+From the table, we can find that our FCD scheme outperforms PrivFL in communication overhead if more iterations are needed for convergence.
+Firstly, for linear and ridge regressions, our scheme requires communication between \textit{DO} and \textit{Evaluator} only once, and also communication once between \textit{Evaluator} and \textit{CSP}.
 But the PrivFL scheme needs to execute data transfer under ciphertext during each iteration.
 As a result, the communication overhead of the PrivFL increases linearly as the number of iterations increases.
-Secondly, our scheme support lasso regression, which couldn't be performed under PrivFL scheme.
+Secondly, our scheme support lasso regression, which couldn't be performed under the PrivFL scheme.